 The Spa at Encore at Wynn Las Vegas

 For old-world opulence, it’s hard to beat the Spa at Encore.
 The spacious retreat is dramatic and grand, designed to make guests feel like they are visiting royalty.
 Given the Forbes Travel Guide Five-Star Award in its first year of operation, Encore offers a wide selection of unique treatments.
 Its Good Luck Ritual signature treatment includes a massage, hand and foot therapies, and a scalp treatment, all of which utilize the healing properties of the five Chinese elements—fire, metal, wood, earth, and water.

 When you want to satisfy your spa cravings without feeling like you’re paying the mortgage, look no further than Saffron Day Spa.
 Located less than five miles from the Strip, Saffron has all the indulgent amenities you’d expect from high-end hotel spas at a fraction of the cost.
 The spa menu includes two skin treatments using chocolate, the Inch Loss detoxifying body wrap, and the Saffron Signature Hot Stones Massage—a 60-minute session promoting muscle relaxation and increased joint flexibility for less than $75.

-This article was first published in January 2007.
+This article was first published in 2010 and updated in September 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.